8 Elegant Floral Scents That Smell Fresh & Feminine

 Others reveal themselves slowly—noticed only when someone leans a little closer.

-Minimal makeup, comfy sweaters, and the girl who somehow always smells incredible without trying.
+No-makeup makeup, comfy sweaters, and the girl who somehow always smells incredible without trying.

 Key Notes